williamrjackson/SONAR-Voice-Control/README.md

 **Important information about the SONAR Voice Prototype:**

 This is a quick and dirty, hacky prototype of SONAR voice recognition support.
+Created by me as a hack-a-thon project when I worked at Cakewalk.
 It converts spoken commands to MIDI messages according to the Mackie Control Universal MIDI spec.

-The goal is to assess the feasibility and value of directly implementing a voice recognition feature in SONAR X4 to allow users holding a guitar or standing at a mic in a booth to drive SONAR hands-free.
-Maybe we can call it "Studio Assistant Talkback" or something.
-There may also be vision impaired accessibility benefits.
+The goal was to assess the feasibility and value of directly implementing a voice recognition feature in SONAR X4 (which was in the planning stages at the time) to allow users holding a guitar or standing at a mic in a booth to drive SONAR hands-free.
+There would also be Universal Design / accessibility benefits.

 **Short Version:**
 1) Read the command list at the bottom of this doc.
 It provides valuable info regarding what the prototype can and can't do.
 2) Make sure a virtual MIDI port is installed.
 3) Insert the Mackie Control plugin in SONAR (Preferences|MIDI|Control Surfaces).
 Make sure its input is set to the virtual device.
 4) Launch the prototype applet.